This printed article is located at https://investor.mencast.com.sg/financials.html

 Cost of sales, gross profit ("GP") and gross profit margin

-The following factors contributed to the increase in gross profit:
+The following factors contributed to the change in gross profit:

 Administrative expenses